superterrific/dana-byerly/src/articles/time.md

 ## Why use &lt;time&gt;
-The ```<time>``` tag makes a crucial bit of information about your post easily understandable to both humans and machines.
+The ```<time>``` tag makes a crucial bit of information about your post understandable to both humans and machines.
 You know, [bilingual cyborg stuff](https://twitter.com/xdesro/status/1450954260321951746).

 ### Search engines
 Search engines are the most ubiquitous use case.
 You want people to be able to find your posts, and ```<time>``` can help ensure that.